mihlit/vescuartapi/README.md

-# vescuartapi
+This is VescUartApi library.
+It provides API to interface with VESC motor controllers through uart port.

-Allows you to communicate with VESC motor controller used mostly for e-bikes or e-skates.
-For Arduino, AVR and Linux
+Tested with Arduino Nano, Mini, Mega, STM32 Blue Pill, ESP32 Lolin D32